neginazadi-tech/EventDrivenArchitectureSolution/README.md

 # EDA
-My application responses this question with it's rules:
+My application answers this question with it's rules:

 Imagin we should implement an application in a distributed system.
 There are many events that the application has to register and event's fire time are different.